How to Raise Cortisol Levels Naturally: Energy Without the Crash

 If you want extra help, you could try adaptogens like licorice root* (which may make cortisol last longer) or ashwagandha (which has been shown to change the stress hormone).
 But always talk to your doctor first, especially if you have Addison's disease or adrenal insufficiency.
 It's important to stay hydrated; even mild dehydration can stress your pituitary gland.
 To keep your energy up, eat balanced meals every three to four hours.
 Also, limit your caffeine intake, which can hide fatigue while making it worse.

 A breakfast of scrambled eggs with avocado, roasted pumpkin seeds, and berries on the side is better for keeping your morning cortisol levels stable than a muffin.
 It also keeps you from gaining weight and getting burned out.
+Starting your day with a balanced breakfast like eggs and avocado provides nutritional cortisol support, helping to stabilize your energy and prevent crashes.

 - Healthy fats: avocado, walnuts, chia seeds